-I'm working (out of order) on Part 4 which is to make 80 of these Triangle-In-A-Square (or Tri-Recs) blocks.
+I'm working (out of order) on Part 4 which is to make these Triangle-In-A-Square (or Tri-Recs) blocks.

 Over the weekend I had cut the center triangles for this part and also for Part 2 where the same units will be made with neutral centers and mauve side triangles.
 Then I had cut the side triangles for this part.
 What I didn't realize at the time was that's where the trouble began.

 I had laid out my strips of purples layered anywhere from four to eight layers deep, all the strips right sides up then used the Tri-Recs side triangle ruler to cut them.
-When done, I had 160 triangles that looked like this:
+When done, I had a stack triangles that looked like this:

-So I initially cut 160 triangles and half of them are now useless!
+So out of all the triangles I initially cut, half of them are now useless!
 Well, not totally useless.
 It turns out I had cut one of the fabrics (the purple with the big polka dots seen in the first picture) with two layers folded together so had a few reverse triangles in that fabric among the initial set of cuts.
 Two of the other fabrics I'm using are batiks so some of the ones cut initially looked fine from the wrong side so could also be used as reverse triangles.

 I had already used up some of my fabrics during the first round of cuts so made sure to sew up the Tri-Recs units using all of those fabrics first since most of the reverse triangles are only cut from the remaining fabrics.
 When I start putting the blocks for the mystery together, I hope the affect on the distribution of the fabrics in the finished Tri-Recs units won't be that evident.
 I'm going to pick up a few purple fat quarters in the event I feel I need to sprinkle in a little more diversity (I also need to re-stock my purples now that I've used up so many).
 If I do introduce new fabrics, it may also mean I'll have to make up some four patches with the new fabrics as well so they appear in those units too.